comp-well-org/LEAVES/README.md

 The python environment used in this work can be found in environment.yml

-Command of 'run main.py' can be used to run the projects.
+Command of 'python main.py' can be used to run the projects.
 The settings, such as path of the dataset, hyper-parameters, can be found in configs.py file.